 7. The best time to do errands and activities outdoors is during the late afternoon or after a heavy rain when there are lower pollen levels.
 Avoid being outside between 5:00AM-10:00AM.

-Seek a treatment that works for you and stop missing out on enjoying summer days outdoors.
+Seek a treatment that works for you and stop missing out on enjoying beautiful days outdoors.